astral-sh/ruff/README.md

 1. Ruff does not yet support structural pattern matching.
 2. Flake8 has a plugin architecture and supports writing custom lint rules.
 (Instead, popular Flake8 plugins are re-implemented in Rust as part of Ruff itself.)

+There are a few other minor incompatibilities between Ruff and the originating Flake8 plugins:

+- Ruff doesn't implement the "opinionated" lint rules from `flake8-bugbear`.
+- Depending on your project structure, Ruff and `isort` can differ in their detection of first-party code.
+(This is often solved by modifying the `src` property, e.g., to `src = ["src"]`, if your code is nested in a `src` directory.)

 ### How does Ruff compare to Pylint?